Neurotransmitters and their Role in Addiction and Substance Abuse

 Having explained what neurotransmitters are and how they work, understanding the roles of neurotransmitters in substance abuse and addiction is easier.
 According to experts as well as papers released by reputable organizations like the American Psychiatric Association, drugs don’t get anybody ‘high’, at least not directly.
 Rather, it is the effect of these substances on the chemical messengers, neurotransmitters, that causes diverse feelings (pleasure, euphoria, relaxation, etc.).

-The natural processes of neurotransmitters are enhanced or impeded by almost all drugs and explained above, once this imbalance happens, a reaction or action is triggered, thereby causing euphoric effects, among others.
+The natural processes of neurotransmitters are enhanced or impeded by almost all drugs, as explained above.
+Once this imbalance happens, a reaction or action is triggered, thereby causing euphoric effects, among others.

 How do Different Drugs Alter the Processes of Neurotransmitters?

-Endorphins: these Neurotransmitters are associated with opiate drugs, including pain medications.
+- Endorphins: These Neurotransmitters are associated with opiate drugs, including pain medications.
 Endorphins are very potent.
-Hence, opiates are often considered as the strongest type of drug addiction.
-Oxytocin, morphine, heroin, and fentanyl are some of the substances endorphins act as chemical messengers for.
+Hence, opiates are often considered the strongest type of drug addiction.
+Oxytocin, morphine, heroin, and fentanyl are some of the substances that endorphins act as chemical messengers.

-Norepinephrine: meth and cocaine are examples of the substances associated with norepinephrine.
+- Norepinephrine: Meth and cocaine are examples of substances associated with norepinephrine.
 Anxiety and altered sensory processing are some of the effects of interfering with normal norepinephrine functioning.

-Glutamate: large release of glutamate is potentially dangerous and is associated with alcohol, ketamine, and angel dust, among others.
-Learning and fine and gross motor skills are functions that are at the danger of being affected.
+- Glutamate: A large release of glutamate is potentially dangerous and is associated with alcohol, ketamine, and angel dust, among others.
+Learning and fine and gross motor skills are functions that are at risk of being affected.

-Anandamide: this chemical messenger is specifically associated with hashish and marijuana.
-When the normal processes of anandamide are altered, there is enhanced risk of memory issues.
+- Anandamide: This chemical messenger is specifically associated with hashish and marijuana.
+When the normal processes of anandamide are altered, there is an enhanced risk of memory issues.

 Can Neurotransmitter Disruption Cause Death?